axelvaldez/radical-companies/_posts/4-radical-model/2023-02-21-from-capital-to-contributions.markdown

 ---

 <div style="display:none;">
- <p>We have to get away from capital-as-static-power to contributions-as-dynamic-power as the basis of our culture.
+ <p>We have to get away from capital as power to contributions as power as the basis of our culture.
 Not everybody has accumulated capital, but everybody can contribute.</p>
 </div>

 <h1>&nbsp;</h1>